 C.2.2.4.
-POLICYHOLDER BEHAVIOR RISK
+POLICYHOLDER BEHAVIOR RISKS

-SCOR Global Life is also exposed to risks related to policyholder behavior, such as lapsation and anti-selection at policy issue.
+SCOR's Life division is also exposed to risks related to policyholder behavior, such as lapsation and anti-selection at policy issue.

 Lapses refer to either non-payment of premiums by the policyholder, or to policies which are terminated by the policyholder before the maturity date of the policy.
-Depending on product design, higher or lower policyholder lapses than assumed in the pricing or reserving may reduce SCOR Global Life's expected future income.
+Depending on product design, higher or lower policyholder lapses than assumed in the pricing or reserving may reduce the Life division's expected future income.